dagger/dagger/docs/current/742989-cookbook.md

 [Learn more](./guides/723462-use-secrets.md)

-### Export container to host
+### Export container image to host

-The following code listing exports a container from a Dagger pipeline to the host.
+The following code listing exports a container image from a Dagger pipeline to the host.

 <Tabs groupId="language">
 <TabItem value="Go">